Usbac/wolff-framework/README.md

 > **Note:** This repository only contains the core code of the Wolff framework.
 If you want to build a new Wolff project, visit the main [Wolff repository](https://github.com/usbac/wolff).

-Wolff is a ridiculously small and lightweight PHP framework.

-It is intended for those who want to build ultralight web applications, without starting from scratch or dealing with complexity.
+Wolff is a ridiculously small and lightweight PHP framework, intended for those who want to build web applications without starting from scratch or dealing with complexity.

-Wolff is small, fast, scalable and easy.
-The perfect solution for building small and medium-sized web applications.
+Wolff is the perfect solution for building small and medium-sized web applications.

 ## Features

-* **Extremely easy**: It's simple to use and has a clean documentation and interface.
+📓 **Extremely easy**: It's simple to use and has a clean documentation and interface.
 It gives you the opportunity to learn it in just a single night (sleep included).

-* **Ridiculously fast**: If a resource is not used, it's not loaded.
+🚀 **Ridiculously fast**: If a resource is not used, it's not loaded.
 Some elements of the framework can even be disabled.
 Wolff is very friendly with potato servers and works seamlessly.

-* **Comprenhensive**: Wolff has elements that cover everything you may ever need for building a web app.
+🛠️ **Comprenhensive**: Wolff has elements that cover everything you may ever need for building a web app.
 Absolutely no initial setup is required.
 They are ready to use.

 ## License